 The first Presbyterian church in Ancaster was founded in 1826 by the Rev. George Sheed.
 Prior to this the Presbyterians of Ancaster shared a building with the Anglicans.
 Sheed came from Scotland and made his home at the Hermitage before dying suddenly in 1832.
 A frame structure on the site of today’s church building was still under construction at the time of his funeral.
-Sheed was succeed in 1834 by the Rev. Mark Young Stark, who served the churches in Ancaster and in Dundas.
+Sheed was succeeded in 1834 by the Rev. Mark Young Stark, who served the churches in Ancaster and in Dundas.
 Both took the name St. Andrew’s from the patron saint of Scotland.
-In 1844 the Presbyterian Church of Canada was split by a dispute in Scotland.
-Rev. Stark chose to sever his connection to the Church of Scotland and formed Free Church congregations in both communities.
+In 1844 the Presbyterian Church of Canada was split by a dispute back in Scotland.
+Rev. Stark chose to end his connection to the Church of Scotland and formed Free Church congregations in both communities.

 While Knox Church, Stark’s new congregation in Dundas thrived, the Free Church in Ancaster struggled.
 In 1854 Rev. Stark was relieved of the Ancaster congregation, which then dissolved in the following year.
 The Church of Scotland congregation in Ancaster also struggled and ceased to have a settled minister after 1858.
 These challenges were due in part to the decline of the Village of Ancaster, which was first overtaken by Dundas and then Hamilton as the main commercial and industrial centre of the region.

 In 1855, the Rev. John Lees was called to the United Presbyterian churches in Alberton and Carluke.
 Upon his arrival he formed a new United congregation in Ancaster Village.
 In 1861 the Free and United Presbyterians merged to form the Canada Presbyterian Church.
 In 1872 the Canada Presbyterian congregation bought the St. Andrew’s building and property from the Church of Scotland.